starforgelabs/balance-server-2/README.md

 * *app* - The main application, which includes the WebSocket server.
 * *proxy* - The glue between a WebSocket connection and the serial port.
-* *balanace* - A wrapper for the serial port that pushes information with RxJS.
+* *balance* - A wrapper for the serial port that pushes information with RxJS.

 To enable everything,